moorepants/learn-multibody-dynamics/holonomic-eom.rst

    ])
    Fr

+Check to make sure our generalized active forces do not contain dependent speeds.

 .. jupyter-execute::

    me.find_dynamicsymbols(Fr)

-9. Form the generalized inertia forces
+8. Form the generalized inertia forces
 --------------------------------------

 To calculate the generalized inertia forces we need the acceleration of each